-(t) State of the District Report
+(u) State of the District Report

-This report is the annual backward look at the state of the district, highlighting key information under the headings of: District Overview, Population Profile; Housing; Economy, Business and Employment; Finance; Education and Skills; Regeneration Delivery; Health and Wellbeing; Deprivation and Poverty; Community Safety and Quality of Life.
+This report is a backward look at the state of the district, highlighting key information under the headings of: District Overview, Population Profile; Housing; Economy, Business and Employment; Finance; Education and Skills; Regeneration Delivery; Health and Wellbeing; Deprivation and Poverty; Community Safety and Quality of Life.

 Not all information is collected and reported annually, as it is collated from a wide range of sources that is sporadically updated.
 In addition, periodically the process of capturing information is changed, this in turn makes year-on-year comparisons and trends difficult to assess.
-The report is published on our website and it is proposed that going forward there will be regular updates as new data is published, with members informed in a timely manner of any significant changes.
-In addition an annual strategic highlights report will be prepared each year, capturing overall changes in trends.
+The report is published on our website and there will be regular updates as new data is published, with members informed in a timely manner of any significant changes.

-(u) Communication and Consultation
+(v) Communication and Consultation